Snowboard Instructor

 • Monitor progress, give feedback, assign more training to improve skills

-• Complete snowboarding progression tracker after each lesson for each assigned student
+• Complete skills sheet after each lesson for each assigned student

 Qualifications:

-• Intermediate snowboarding experience (Must be able to ride at least Blue runs)
+• Intermediate experience in snowboarding skills (Must be able to ride at least Blue Runs and carve without difficulty)

-• Teaching experience is not required, but desired
+• Teaching experience is not required, but advantageous

 • Organize training and promote safety first